carlos-ds/personal-web/articles/first-chrome-extension.md

 ## TL;DR

 I've developed a fairly simple Chrome extension called "Mistake" and have shared the source code on [Github](https://github.com/carlos-ds/mistake).
 To install the extension and try it yourself, follow the instructions on Github.
-I've made a small video to show how it works, you can also read more about that in this article.
+I've made a small video to show how it works:

 <video width="100%" controls>
   <source src="/assets/vid/mistake-chrome-extension-demo.mp4" type="video/mp4">